-In order to meet the goal of creating a complete, general purpose operating system exclusively from free and open source software, all software and other content packaged in Fedora Linux must be under licenses determined to be allowed in Fedora, with only limited, conditional exceptions.
+In order to meet the goal of creating a complete, general purpose operating system exclusively from free and open source software, all software and other content made available by Fedora must be under licenses determined to be allowed in Fedora, with only limited, conditional exceptions.

-Whether a license is allowed or not allowed for Fedora Linux is ultimately determined by the Fedora Council.
-Today, this decision is normally delegated to members of the Red Hat legal team who are specialists in free software / open source licensing and who are familiar with and supportive of Fedora’s mission and foundations.
+Whether a license is allowed or not allowed for Fedora is ultimately determined by the Fedora Council.
+Today, this decision is normally delegated to members of the Red Hat legal team who are specialists in free software / open source licensing and who are very familiar with and committed to supporting Fedora’s mission and foundations.

 A license is allowed if Fedora determines that the license is a free software / open source license.
-At a high level, the inquiry involves determining whether the license provides software freedom, and making sure that the license does not place burdens on users' exercise of its permissions that are inconsistent with evolving community norms and traditions around what is acceptable in a free software / open source license.
-See below for more on the history of Fedora licensing policy.
+At a high level, the inquiry involves determining whether the license provides software freedom, and (equivalently) making sure that the license does not place burdens on users' exercise of its permissions that are inconsistent with evolving community norms and traditions around what is acceptable in a free software / open source license.

-A license that is allowed can be used for anything in a Fedora Linux package, not just code.
+As a general rule, all code made available by Fedora must be governed by an allowed license.
+A license that is in the general allowed category can be used for anything in Fedora, not just code.

-Fedora may designate a license as allowed for documentation if it meets the criteria for allowed licenses and it is specifically designed for documentation.
+Fedora will designate a license as allowed for documentation (allowed-documentation) if it meets the criteria for allowed licenses and it seems to be specifically designed for documentation and not for code.

-In addition, Fedora classifies the following licenses as allowed for documentation even though they do not meet the criteria for allowed licenses:
+In addition, Fedora classifies the following licenses as allowed-documentation (even though they do not meet the above criteria):